rowanmoul/ArchSecureDualBoot/README.md

 ## Limitations

 All digital security systems lie somewhere on a spectrum between complete paranoia and a complete lack of security.
 You have to decide where on the spectrum you want to fall.
 Ultimately, "transparent" or "hands off" security systems like the setup described here in this guide that automatically unlock your encrypted disk will likely never be as secure as more opaque alternatives (though they can come close).
 You sacrifice some security to convenience.
 This comes down to determining what your real threat model actually is, and then determining how secure you actually need your computer to be and what attack vectors you need to protect against.
 If you just used LUKS on it's own and typed in a passphrase at every boot it is very likely that would be more secure (assuming a very strong passphrase and a secured boot chain of trust), but it would certainly be less convenient to have to type in two different strong/long passwords just to get into your computer (the second being your linux user login).
 Implementing sleep, suspend, or hibernate would be difficult to do securely with this setup and is not covered in any way.
-That said, it is recommended to use a swapfile rather than a separate partition for swap, as this will keep the contents inside your encrypted disk.
-If you would rather use a partition, look into `crypttab` for a way to encrypt your swap and mount it automatically.
+That said if you use a swapfile rather than a separate partition for swap this will keep the contents inside your encrypted disk.
+If you would rather use a partition, look into `crypttab` for a way to encrypt your swap but still mount it automatically.

 # Installing Arch Linux on an Encrypted Disk alongside Windows with Bitlocker